Table of Contents

 5 – Make sure you have an opt-in box at the end (and another in the middle) of your post, so anyone who loves it can sign up to your email list.

-If you’re wondering, a “content upgrade” is something related to a piece of content that you can use as a downloadable bonus “opt-in freebie/lead magnet”.
+This is something related directly to the post, and is an “upgrade.”
+You can include it as a downloadable bonus “opt-in freebie/lead magnet.”
 In order for your audience to get that upgrade, they will sign up via email, and you add them to your list.

-The reason why I love content upgrades, and use them in this post on 60+ wellness blog ideas you can create in 60 minutes, for example, is because they add even more value to your original post.
+The reason why I love content upgrades and use them in this post on 60+ wellness blog ideas you can create in 60 minutes, for example, is because it adds even more value.

 - Read the post and create an mp3 for your audience who prefers (or only has time) to listen.

-- Pull out the facts, stats, and quotes and put them into a nicely-designed infographic.
+- Pull out the facts, stats, quotes, or recipe and put them into a nicely-designed infographic with some great images.

 - Create a checklist or “quick tips” that goes along with the post, to help your audience implement your awesome information as quickly as they can.

 - Create a worksheet that someone can use to go through the steps outlined in your post and help them document where they are each step of the way.